eyad-awadat/eyad-awadat/README.md

 I am currently seeking a Junior .NET Developer opportunity where I can grow, learn from experienced developers, and contribute to real-world projects.

-🎓 Software Engineering graduate
+- 🎓 Software Engineering Student (Expected 2026)
-💼 Full Stack .NET Developer
+- 💼 Full Stack .NET Developer
-🌱 Working with ASP.NET Core, Web API, and Angular
+- 🌱 Working with ASP.NET Core, Web API, and Angular
-📍 Based in Jordan
+- 📍 Based in Jordan
-🎯 Goal: Join a professional development team and contribute to real-world projects
+- 🎯 Goal: Join a professional development team and contribute to real-world projects

 ## 💻 Technical Skills